How to get free and cheap cinema tickets

 If you have a Nectar card, 500 points will get you a £2.50 discount on a ticket at Vue cinemas.
 Just hand over your Nectar card at the ticket desk and tell them how many of your points you'd like to spend (you can pay in blocks of 500 points).

 Tesco Clubcard holders are also able to exchange points for Cineworld tickets – and at a higher value than the points are worth!
-If you have £4.50 worth of clubcard points, this can be exchanged for an adult ticket which normally costs anything between £6.50-£10 for a student.
+Every 50p of Clubcard points is worth £1.50 to spend at Cineworld on tickets or snacks.

 Avoid 3D screenings

-They might be all the rage these days, but 3D screenings cost on average £2.00 more than a 2D ticket at the same cinema.
+3D screenings cost on average £2 more than a 2D ticket at the same cinema.